Share

 Rolling out recycle-ready toothpaste tubes

 We are switching our toothpaste tubes from multi-material laminates with an aluminium barrier to solutions using a single material.
 We partnered with Albea Group to use its Greenleaf 2 laminate tube technology in our Sensodyne, parodontax and Aquafresh toothpaste tubes, which can be recycled wherever collection programmes exist.
 The move to recycle-ready tubes began with Sensodyne Pronamel tubes in Europe in 2021.
 We are currently rolling out recycle-ready tubes in all continents.
-As of June 2023, we had produced over 500 million recycle-ready toothpaste tubes.
+We achieved our goal of producing one billion recycle-ready toothpaste tubes since their initial launch in 2020, two years ahead of our target to achieve this by 2025.

 Exploring alternatives to virgin petroleum-based plastic packaging